mhoangn/moving-balls-javascript/README.md

 ## Installation:
 No istallation is required.
 ## Usage:
- All you need to do is download the files and draf the movingballs.html to the browser and watch how the balls move.
+ All you need to do is download the files and drag the movingballs.html to the browser and watch how the balls move.
 ## Support:
 If you need help or have any question about the code, feel free to reach me via my email or twitter.
 ## Roadmap: